-- between stages, Exposure at default (EAD), probability of default (PD) and loss given default (LGD); - Verified that the Company's approved policy in relation to moratorium and restructuring is in accordance with the RBI requirements.
-Evaluated that the restructuring was approved and implemented in accordance with such policy, and the provisions created on such restructured loan assets were in accordance with the Company's policy. - Performed test of details over calculations of ECL, in relation to the completeness and accuracy of data. - Obtained written representations from management and those charged with governance on whether they believe significant assumptions used in calculation of expected credit losses are reasonable.
+- Performed test of details over calculations of ECL, in relation to the completeness and accuracy of data. - Obtained written representations from management and those charged with governance on whether they believe significant assumptions used in calculation of expected credit losses are reasonable.

-Assessed the appropriateness and adequacy of the related presentation and disclosures of Note 32.1 "Credit quality of assets" and ECL disclosed in accompanying financial statements including disclosure of key judgements and assumptions involved, in accordance with the applicable accounting standards and related RBI circulars and Resolution Framework.
+Assessed the appropriateness and adequacy of the related presentation and disclosures of Note 34.1 "Credit quality of assets" and ECL disclosed in the accompanying financial statements including disclosure of key judgements and assumptions involved, in accordance with the applicable accounting standards and related RBI circulars and Resolution Framework.